godunno/dunno-front-end/README.md

         li Get some tortillas
         li Put a bowl of guacamole and chili beans on the table li Eat the sweet motherfuckers
-      a href="#" Cook some chimichangas too!
+      a href="#recipes/chimichangas.html" Cook some chimichangas too!
 ```

 This is **SO** boring.
 Forget about it, don't ever think about that